tidalcycles/tidalcycles.github.io/_getting_started/running/index.md

 SuperDirt.start
 ~~~~

+To start TidalCycles in Atom, first create a new document and save it with a filename
-To start TidalCycles in Atom open the Packages menu then select TidalCycles -> Boot TidalCycles.
+that ends in `.tidal`, e.g. `test.tidal`.
+Then open the Packages menu and select TidalCycles -> Boot TidalCycles.
 A small window will open at the bottom of the window and display some text to tell you that the
 GHCi interpreter is running.
-Next, create a new document and save it with a filename
-that ends in `.tidal`, e.g. `test.tidal`.
-Try running a simple pattern by typing
+Try running a simple pattern by typing in the code
-in the code below and holding down shift and pressing enter to evaluate it (Holding
+below and holding down shift and pressing enter to evaluate it (Holding
   down control and pressing enter will also work, this evaluates multiple lines).

 ~~~~haskell